Christian-Me/node-red-contrib-home/Node-RED/syslog/readme.md

 * I used the syslog input node (https://flows.nodered.org/node/node-red-contrib-syslog-input)
 * the table is formatted by a json configured in ui-table handler (more info see tabulator docs)
 * ui-table filters only apply to existing data.
 New rows will appear unfiltered.
 Don`t know right now to solve this right now.
+* More information how to use the ui-table helper can be fount in the info tab.

 ![config](./screenshots/config.png)